-Milk is primary source of nutrition’s including protein and lactose.
+Milk is the primary source of nutrition’s including protein and lactose.
 Dairy farming is considered to be a whole environment of reciprocal relations and dependency, re-production and protection of social values.
 Hence, dairy farms typically consist of high producing dairy cows.
 Other species used in commercial dairy farming include goats, sheep, and camels.
 There are over 264 million dairy cows’ worldwide, producing nearly 600 million tonnes of milk every year.
 The global average for milk production is approximately 2,200 litres per cow.
 India is the largest producer of milk followed by the United States of America, China, Pakistan, Brazil etc.

 Top 10 Countries By Milk Production

 India’s economy is largely based on agriculture and animal husbandry in which milk production plays important role.
 It is also the largest buffalo milk producer in the world.

 Cattle breeds found in the country: 37 cattle breed found in the country but out of these Sahiwal, Gir, Red Sindhi, Tharparkar and Rathi known for milking attributes.
 Milk Produced: 146.31 Million tonnes of Milk

 Reason for the success of dairy Industry: Due to integrated co-operative system of milk collection, transportation, processing and distribution.

 2. United States America

 Milk is an important American economic good, not only because Americans drink a lot of milk and consume its by-products, but it is also a significant export.
 Milk became a bigger percentage of American farming during the Industrial Revolution and the various technological and educational improvements that accompanied that time.
 USA is the second largest cow milk producer in the world.